gulp-cookery/gulp-chef/README.md

 ### Testing Plugin

 It is recommended you start writing your plugin as a local recipe, and transform to a plugin when you think it is done.
-Most recipes are data-driven, if it is your case, maybe you want give [mocha-cases](https://github.com/amobiz/mocha-cases) a shot.
+Most recipe testings are data-driven, if this is your case, maybe you want give [mocha-cases](https://github.com/amobiz/mocha-cases) a shot.

 ### List of Reserved Task Properties (Keywords)